markusReinert/GETM-setup_2DV-fjord/README.md

 ### Preparation

+1. Download this repository and go to the downloaded directory.
-1. Copy the GETM executable to the location bin/getm in the setup-folder.
+2. Create a sub-directory `bin` and copy the GETM executable to `bin/getm`.
-2. Look at the script run.sh, check the two settings at the beginning of the file, and correct them if needed:
+3. Look at the script [run.sh](run.sh), check the two settings at the beginning of the file, and correct them if needed:
     1. The path `GETMDIR` must point to the code-directory of GETM.
     2. The number of CPU cores in `nCPU` must be available on your computer.

 ### Running the simulation

-1. Modify the parameters in the file fjord_322.xml for the experiment you want to run or keep them as they are for the default scenario.
+1. Modify the parameters in [fjord_322.xml](fjord_322.xml) for the experiment you want to run, or keep the file as it is for the default scenario.
-2. Run the script run.sh, for example with `nohup ./run.sh &` to start
+2. Run the script [run.sh](run.sh), for example with `nohup ./run.sh &`
-   the model in the background and to keep the model running if you disconnect from the server.
+   to start the model in the background and to keep the model running even if you disconnect from the server.
-3. Look at the output files in the store-folder.
+3. Look at the output files in the folder `store`.

 ## Description